 1) Download All Users - Administrative users can download a list of all user accounts within the database.
 This may be helpful when reviewing employee information.
 Click here to learn more about the Download All Users feature

 2) Archive Users - Comply allows your district to archive users.
 Archiving a user typically happens when a user retires or leaves the school district.
 Click here to learn more about Archiving Users.
-Note - If you archive an Administrative User, Supervisor, or Limited Supervisor you will be required to reassign connected items to others who will now oversee these items.
+Note - If you archive an Administrative User, Supervisor, or Limited Supervisor you will be required to reassign any connected items to others who will now oversee these items.

 3) Add NEW Users - There are several ways to add New Users whether it's just a few users at a time (i.e., new hires), or a large group.
 Click here to learn how to add New Users.

-7) Name Changes - If an individual's name changes (i.e., maiden name to married name), administrative users can edit a user's profile and update last name, display name, and email address.
+8) Name Changes - If an individual's name changes (i.e., maiden name to married name), administrative users can edit a user's profile and update last name, display name, and email address.
 This action can also be completed with the Bulk Update Users feature.
 Note - if this user also has a PAETEP account, their information will be updated automatically within PAETEP.
 Please know that the login credentials (username and password) for Comply and PAETEP are the same.

 To prepare for the upcoming school year begin by duplicating compliance or request items that you previously used and want to build from again, select any of our pre-made templates, or build your own customized items.
 For example, you may need Policy Reviews, Handbook Reviews, Emergency Contact Information, etc.